-Foremost among the multiple laws governing public real estate combinations are the corporate laws of the target's state of organisation and federal securities laws applicable to M&A transactions involving publicly traded companies generally.
-In addition, each US state and local jurisdiction has a separate regime of real property law that could potentially impact an M&A deal.
+Foremost among the multiple laws governing public real estate combinations are the corporate laws of the target's state of the organisation and federal securities laws applicable to merger and acquisition (M&A) transactions involving publicly traded companies generally.
+Also, each US state and local jurisdiction has a separate regime of real property law that could potentially impact an M&A deal.
 For instance, local law governs the imposition of transfer taxes and mortgage recording taxes.
-Furthermore, there are some jurisdictions that require reassessments of real property in the event of certain changes in control.
+Further, some jurisdictions require reassessments of real property in the event of certain changes in control.
 As a result, local counsel should be consulted in states where material components of a target's portfolio are located to advise on matters of local law.